seba--/sugarj/README.md

 The SugarJ compiler is almost self-contained and only requires an installation of a Java runtime version 6 or higher.
 Download `sugarj.zip` and extract it to a location of your choice.
 The directory structure of the archive is as follows.
-Adding `sugarj/bin` to the `PATH` environmental variable of your platform will allow invocation of SugarJ scripts without prefixing them by a location.

     sugarj/
       bin/              Scripts to invoke SugarJ